felipewind/fix-trading-simulator/README.md

 ### Without docker-compose

-This version will run only the two Quarkus back-end projects, each one with H2 data base.
+This version will run only the two Quarkus back-end projects, each one with H2 data base (in memory).

 It's possible to change the `application.properties` and set them to run with PostgreSQL, in this case you should start a PostgreSQL container:
 ```